 - Entries should be submitted electronically in MS Word.
 If you cannot submit using MS Word, we may be able to accept an alternative format, but you should contact us at firstname.lastname@example.org to check.
 Entries on paper will not be accepted.

 - The closing date for receipt of entries is displayed on the main Short Story Competition page of the Eyrie Press website.

 - Entries will only be accepted for judging if payment has been received.

 - No corrections or alterations can be made after receipt of an entry.

 - Please contact us by email (email@example.com) at any time if you wish to withdraw your entry.
 No refund will be given for withdrawn entries.

 - Family members of the directors of Eyrie Press or the judges are not eligible to enter.

 - Entries will be judged anonymously.

-- A shortlist will be drawn up by the directors of Eyrie Press and sent to the judges for the final decision.
+- A shortlist will be drawn up by selected directors of Eyrie Press and sent to the judges for the final decision.

 - Entry to the Competition implies an acceptance of the Eyrie Press Short Story Competition Rules.
 Entries that fail to comply with the Rules may be disqualified.